 Call it another split level.

 Vicki could’ve filled her cow-shaped piggy bank (dear old Mildred Milkpail, still in use after all these years) that Friday evening.
-The Rouses wanted her to babysit Baby Lance; the Baumeisters offered double to sit with two kids, Nova and Pippin; while the Sweeneys outbid them both in hopes of landing a keeper for their demonic son Todd.
+The Rouses wanted her to babysit Baby Rance; the Baumeisters offered double to sit with two kids, Nova and Pippin; while the Sweeneys outbid them both in hopes of landing a keeper for their demonic son Todd.

 But Ozzie wanted the whole family (minus Tricia, across that entire ocean) to spend the 4th of July at Vanderlund’s Maine Street Beach.
 There was a parade with floats, and a twilight concert by a Dixieland band and bagpipers, followed by fireworks over the Lake that Ozzie claimed were really to welcome the Volesters and celebrate their arrival.